Premier Choice for Emergency Rescue Training – 10,000+ Graduates Strong

 6-18 Months

-This course includes over 10 full-time days of face-to-face training (approximately 10 hours per day), combined with project work customised to the student’s workplace and online learning components aligned with the course content.
-Face-to-face sessions may be delivered consecutively or spaced out, depending on cohort needs, workplace arrangements, or delivery mode.
-Learners have between 6 to 18 months to complete all course requirements, including training, online learning, and assessments.
-This flexible timeframe supports students in balancing their studies with work and personal commitments.
-Attendance at all scheduled face-to-face sessions and completion of required online learning is mandatory to meet assessment requirements.
+This course consists of over 10 full-time days of face-to-face training (approximately 10 hours per day), supported by workplace-based project work and online learning aligned to the course content.
+Face-to-face sessions may be delivered consecutively or spaced out, depending on cohort needs, workplace arrangements, and delivery mode.
+Students are provided with a flexible completion timeframe of 6 to 18 months to complete all training, online learning, and assessment requirements, allowing them to balance study with work and personal commitments.
+Attendance at all scheduled face-to-face sessions and completion of all online learning components is mandatory to meet assessment requirements.

 Perth